bunkerity/bunkerweb/docs/quickstart-guide.md

         name: bw-docker
     ```

-    You can now create your PHP-FPM container, mount the correct subfolder and use labels to configure BunkerWeb :
+    You can now create your PHP-FPM containers, mount the correct subfolders and use labels to configure BunkerWeb :

     ```yaml
     version: '3.5'